LinneaSjoholm/Airbean-backend/README.md

 Method: GET
 Description: This endpoint returns information about the company.

 ### 3.
+URL: /cart
+method: POST
+Description: this endpoint allow a user to add an item to their cart.

+URL: /cart
+method: GET
+Description: this endpoint returns the current contents of the cart along with the total price.

+URL: /cart/:id
+method: DELETE
+Description: This endpoint allows a user to remove an item from their cart by specifying the item's ID in the URL.

+### 4.
+URL: /order/guest
+Method: POST
+Description: This endpoint allows guests to create a new order.

 URL: /order
 Method: POST
 Header: Authorization: Bearer <token>